WMPC

 WMPC (1230 kHz) is a non-commercial AM radio station licensed to Lapeer, Michigan, and serving the northern suburbs of Detroit and the Flint area.
 It broadcasts a Christian talk and teaching radio format and is owned by the Calvary Bible Church of Lapeer.
-It first began broadcasting on December 6, 1926, and is the oldest continuously operating Christian radio station in the United States.
+It first began broadcasting on December 6, 1926, and is one of the oldest continuously operating Christian radio stations in the United States.

 WMPC is powered at 1,000 watts non-directional.
 The radio studios and transmitter are on North Lapeer Road in Lapeer.
 Programming is also heard on 250-watt FM translator W295CT at 106.9 MHz.

 Programming

 WMPC has a schedule of local and national religious leaders.
-Hosts heard on WMPC include Chuck Swindoll, John MacArthur, Charles Stanley and David Jeremiah.
-Late nights feature Contemporary Christian music.
+Christian music airs anytime there is no scheduled program or to fill gaps in-between programs, hosts heard on WMPC include Chuck Swindoll, John MacArthur, and David Jeremiah among others.
+Adventures in Odyssey among other kids programs air 6 days a week to appeal to younger listeners.

 WMPC is a non-commercial, non-profit radio station.
 It holds a "Sharathon" on-air fundraiser twice a year to support the expenses of operating the station.